CenturyLinkCloud/PublicKB/General/Authentication/lumen-master-account-common-issues-and-frequently-asked-questions.md

 Registration Issues|Steps to Resolve|
 :---|:---|
 I cannot click next on the password creation screen.|Ensure you are creating a valid password.
 If the password is not valid, follow the on screen prompts to ensure the password meets all requirements.
 I am constantly receiving session timeouts when trying to create a Lumen Master Account.|Remove all cookies in the browser you are trying to register with.
-Lastly, go back to the service, which should redirect you back to the Master Account screen and try to [create your Lumen Master Account again.](enhanced-security-master-account-registration.md)
+Lastly, go back to the service, which should redirect you back to the Master Account screen and try to [create your Lumen Master Account again.](lumen-master-account-registration.md)
 I am unable to add my phone number|Ensure you are entering in a plus sign followed by your country calling code.
 Ensure the phone number after that is correct.
 Example for US resident: +1-555-555-5555
 Sign-In Issues|Steps to Resolve
 I am unable to login.|Verify which account is being requested.
 For Lumen Master Accounts, you will enter in your email first, then be taken to another screen to enter your password.
 If you haven't linked an account for the service you are trying to access, you will be prompted to provide credentials for that service after logging into your Lumen Master Account.
 This process is only needed once if you check the "link my account" button.
 It will state "Account Linking" at the top.
 The service being linked will be stated in the information tab below that.
 In either scenario, you can reset your password by clicking the "Forgot your password" link below the login button.
 The multi-factor code is not working.|Double check the system clock on your phone is accurate.
 If the clock on the phone is not correct, you will receive old codes.
-Issues scanning the QR code for multi-factor.|Please review [this KB article regarding multi-factor authentication](managed-hosting-and-private-cloud-multi-factor-authentication-for-master-account.md).
+Issues scanning the QR code for multi-factor.|Please review [this KB article regarding multi-factor authentication](mlumen-master-account-multi-factor-authentication.md).
 Account Linking Issues|Steps to Resolve
-I am prompted to enter my SavvisStation/Private Cloud credentials every time even though I've logged in with a Lume Master Account.|The first time you log into a service after creating a Master Account, you will need to enter in the credentials of that service to link the accounts.
+I am prompted to enter my Managed Hosting (SavvisStation)/Private Cloud credentials every time even though I've logged in with a Lume Master Account.|The first time you log into a service after creating a Master Account, you will need to enter in the credentials of that service to link the accounts.
 When logging into the service, check the "link my account" button to create the link.
 After this is done, you will no longer need to enter in the credentials of that service when logging in with your Master Account.
-For more information regarding linking and unlinking accounts, [please review this KB article.](enhanced-security-linking-and-unlinking-accounts.md)
+For more information regarding linking and unlinking accounts, [please review this KB article.](lumen-master-account-linking-and-unlinking-accounts.md)
 I receive an error stating my username or password is incorrect when trying to link a service account.|You can reset your password by clicking the "Forgot Password" link located below the sign-in button.
 If you are still receiving issues, you can [reach out to the Client Response Center for assistance.](#contacting-the-client-response-center)

 If the above issues did not help you, you can reach out to our support teams for assistance.